 Senior employees are defined as the Chief Fire Officer and the senior managers reporting directly to the Chief Fire Officer.

 The Chief Fire Officer is appointed by the whole Authority on a full-time basis; selected on merit against objective criteria.
 By law, the Chief Fire Officer is not allowed to participate in any party political activity and is expected to advise and assist all elected Members irrespective of their political affiliation.

-The Assistant Chief Fire Officer provides resilience and resource management services to support the achievement of corporate priorities and ensures service continuity and operational preparedness.
+The Assistant Chief Fire Officer - Community Protection provides resilience and resource management services to support the achievement of corporate priorities and ensures service continuity and operational preparedness.
 This includes logistics, estates, information and communications technology, learning & development and resilience management.
-This remit was previously undertaken by the Director of Technical Services.
-Upon his retirement from duty on 31/01/20, the post was redesignated as Assistant Chief Fire Officer.

-The Director of Corporate Services provides corporate support to Elected Members, the Chief Fire Officer and the Executive Leadership Team.
+The Assistant Chief Fire Officer - Strategic Planning and Resources provides corporate support to Elected Members, the Chief Fire Officer and the Executive Leadership Team.
 This includes corporate governance, policy, human resources, procurement, strategic planning, risk and performance management, finance, executive and administrative support.

 Details of the remuneration of the senior employees of the Authority are shown in the following tables.
-Table A discloses the payments for 2019/20 and Table B provides the payments for 2018/19.
+Table A discloses the payments for 2020/21 and Table B provides the payments for 2019/20.